dragunov-m/Fallout2_save_editor/README.md

 # Fallout 2 Save Game Editor
-Very basic save game editor for Fallout 2 (tested on OSX with the GoG.com version.)
+Very basic save game editor for Fallout 2 (tested on Linux with the GoG and F2Restoration version.)

-Wrote this since I couldn't find any save game editors that immediately worked on OSX (and as a fun little learning project!)

-It _should_ work outside of OSX, but no promises.

 ## Word of Caution
 <b>Make a backup of any save files before using this!</b>